 What we want for this discussion is the PC Games-CD/DVD Conversions forum.
 There, user Joe Forster has listed links for applications needed for editing the databases for game installers.
 Download those applications.
 There are three versions of Orca, which is the GUI editor for editing game install databases.
 These are MS-Windows apps of course, and I will need to get them working in Codeweaver's Crossover.

 Install Orca.msi into a new Windows 7 bottle using WINE, PlayOnLinux or Crossover; I choose Crossover.
-Since there is no crosstie file for this to tell WINE what extra applications are needed to run this program, we need to do some detective work.
-After the installation of Orca, and using that bottle, select "Run Command" to run Orca.exe; tick the "Create log file" box, then run the application and the app will fail to launch.
-Now check the log file and you will see that it can't find mfc4u.dll.
-It is part of Visual Studio Service Pack 6 (that package contains asycfilt.dll, atl.dll, comcat.dll, mfc42.dll, mfc42u.dll, msvcirt.dll, msvcp60.dll, msvcrt.dll, oleaut32.dll, olepro32.dll and stdole2.tlb in case you need any of those), so install that.
+Since there is no Crossover Crosstie file for this to tell WINE what extra applications are needed to run this program, we need to do some detective work.
+After the installation of Orca, we discover that it won't run.
+What could be the problem?
+Using the newly-created Orca bottle, select "Run Command" to run Orca.exe; tick the "Create log file" box; then run the application and the app will again fail to launch, but now we have a log file to examine.
+Check the log file and you will see that it can't find mfc4u.dll.
+That file is part of Visual Studio Service Pack 6 (that package contains asycfilt.dll, atl.dll, comcat.dll, mfc42.dll, mfc42u.dll, msvcirt.dll, msvcp60.dll, msvcrt.dll, oleaut32.dll, olepro32.dll and stdole2.tlb in case you need any of those), so install that non-package package.
 It's also easy enough to find a download of that file on the Internet.
-If you do, just place it in the windows/system32 directory of the Orca bottle and Orca now runs!
+If you do, just place it in the windows/system32 directory of the Orca bottle.
+Now Orca now runs!

 In the thread about Orca, there are links to apps that will convert .reg entries into an Inno script.
 Inno Setup is a free (source code available) installer for MS-Windows applications.
 Being free, you can use it to create your own installer and distribute legal software to your friends, or you can create custom installations of your games that include all the extra files you like.
 For Linux, you can create functionally the same thing with makeself.